When Does Preconditioning Help or Hurt Generalization?: Introduction

-Motivated by the observations above, we focus on the analysis of overparameterized least squares regression, a setting that is convenient and also interesting for several reasons: $(i)$ the Hessian and Fisher matrix coincide and are not time varying, $(ii)$ the optimization trajectory and stationary solution admit an analytical form both with and without preconditioning, $(iii)$ due to overparameterization (which is common in modern machine learning models), different $\bP$ may give solutions with contrasting generalization properties.
-Despite its simplicity, linear regression often yields insights and testable predictions for more complex problems such as neural network optimization; indeed we validate the conclusions of our analysis with neural network experiments (although a rigorous connection is not established).
+Motivated by the observations above, in this work we analyze the least squares regression model, which is convenient and also interesting for several reasons: $(i)$ the Hessian and Fisher matrix coincide and are not time varying, $(ii)$ the optimization trajectory and stationary solution admit an analytical form both with and without preconditioning, $(iii)$ due to overparameterization, different $\bP$ may give solutions with contrasting generalization properties.
+Despite its simplicity, linear regression often yields insights and testable predictions for more complex problems such as neural network optimization; indeed we validate the conclusions of our analysis in neural network experiment (although a rigorous connection is not established).